nrw-digital/week-notes/en/updates/_posts/2023-11-17-week-notes.md

 ![New look forms](https://github.com/nrw-digital/week-notes/blob/c980d3d1a11ce221733ab4ae364d7ad7e8c77923/images/newlookSS.png?raw=true)

 It took some time to finalise the branding and usability, but it is now ready for use.

 We will use this new design on all forms across the website shortly.
-Check out this sneak peek:

 ## Other things we’ve been working on: ##
 + Kim’s been mocking up the changes to the recruitment section of the Intranet